Basil Butcher

 Basil Fitzherbert Butcher (3 September 1933 – 16 December 2019) was a Guyanese cricketer who played for the West Indies cricket team.
 He was regarded as a reliable right-handed middle-order batsman in the star-studded West Indian batting line-up of the 1960s.
 Australian cricketer and media personality Richie Benaud regarded him as the most difficult of the West Indian batsmen to dismiss.

 Early life

 Butcher was born and raised on a sugar estate just outside the village of Port Mourant, in what was then British Guiana.
 Although a small village, Port Mourant has produced a number of great cricketers; Butcher was a neighbour of Alvin Kallicharran's family, and future Test team-mates Rohan Kanhai and Joe Solomon lived very close by.
 Butcher left Corentyne High School without completing his education and worked a variety of jobs, including as teacher, Public Works Department clerk, insurance salesman and welfare officer, while playing cricket for Port Mourant Sports Club.
-Butcher was of Amerindian descent through his grandmother who was a complete aborigine.
+Butcher's father was from Barbados, and was of Indo-Trinidadian descent through his grandmother who was an East Indian.